Abyss-W4tcher/ab4yss-tools/README.md

 - Volatility 2 and/or 3 classic install : installs volatility on your machine, like you would do normally
 - Volatility 2 and/or 3 docker setup (from https://hub.docker.com/r/sk4la/volatility) : fetchs a volatility image and allows you to launch it in a volatile way (get it ?)

 I suggest you to choose the docker versions, which includes everything needed and doesn't install all the libraries on the local filesystem.
-For now, you'll have to be sure that the `.zshrc` or `.bashrc` path is right everywhere it is used in the script.
-I plan to make it as a direct argument soon.
+However, it appears to be a bit slower than a full local installation.

 **Help** :